jasonrdsouza/snippets/vim.md

 gUiw
 ```

+## Sort lines
+Highlight the lines you want to sort, and then execute `:sort`

 ## Execute command on multiple lines

 The `g` command is the "global" command to execute other commands.
 In this case, you can use it with the `norm` command to perform a change on lines that match a specific pattern (or all lines).